Amenhotep II: Family and early life

+"Now his majesty arose as king, as a fine youth, who was well-developed, having completed eighteen years upon his thighs in bravery.
+He was one who knew every work of Mentu, without equal on the battlefield.
+He was one who knew horses; one whose like did not exist in this numerous army.
+There was not one there who could draw his bow, nor could he be approached in running."

 After becoming pharaoh, Amenhotep married a woman of uncertain parentage named Tiaa.
 As many as ten sons and one daughter have been attributed to him.
 Amenhotep's most important son was Thutmose IV, who succeeded him; however, there is significant evidence for his having many more children.
 Princes Amenhotep, Webensenu, Amenemopet, and Nedjem are all clearly attested, and Amenemhat, Khaemwaset, and Aakheperure as well as a daughter, Iaret, are also possible children.

 Papyrus B.M.
 10056, which dates to sometime after Amenhotep II's tenth year, refers to a king's son and setem-priest Amenhotep.
 This Amenhotep might also be attested in a stele from Amenhotep II's temple at Giza, however the stele's name has been defaced so that positive identification is impossible.
 Stele B may belong to another son, Webensenu.
 Webensenu's name is otherwise attested on a statue of Amenhotep's chief architect, Minmose, and his canopic jars and a funerary statue have been found in Amenhotep II's tomb.
 Another Giza stele, stele C, records the name of a Prince Amenemopet, whose name is otherwise unattested.
 The same statue with the name Webensenu on it is also inscribed with the name of prince Nedjem, who is otherwise unattested.